Imagine not being able to recognize your mother, your spouse or your own children. Imagine seeing a stranger and realizing it's your reflection.

 Living with prosopagnosia

 Dr. Oliver Sacks, a neurologist and author of "The Man Who Mistook His Wife For A Hat," has written extensively about his face blindness.
+You can watch him discuss it the video below:

 "On several occasions I have apologized for almost bumping into a large bearded man, only to realize that the large bearded man was myself in a mirror," he writes.